RubbaBoy/RubbaBoy/README.md

 <br>

-My name is Adam Yarris, a third year Computer Science major at RIT.
+My name is Adam Yarris, a Firmware Engineer at Biamp and a Computer Science graduate from RIT.
 I've devoted too much of my life to programming, doing my best to learn along the way.
 My stuff is usually stupid or useless, sometimes a healthy mix of both.

-I am currently the internal developer at [WITR](https://witr.rit.edu/).